 I’ve already covered some of Goodell’s major decisions and actions as commissioner, so let’s skip to the financial details of his tenure.
 Look away if you’re not a fan of him.

-Forbes reported that from 2006 (Goodell’s inaugural year) until 2017 (prior to his contract extension) Goodell made a whopping $212.5 million as commissioner of the league.
+Forbes reported that from 2006 (Goodell’s inaugural year) until 2017 (prior to his multi-year deal and contract extension) Goodell made a whopping $212.5 million as commissioner of the league.
 Over the last year reported, he took home a jaw-dropping $32 million in 2015.

-As ESPN’s Adam Schefter reported, Goodell made a base salary of $4 million in 2019 in what is part of the five-year contract that could be worth as much as $200 million if a number of incentives are met.
-That means his yearly income could approach as much as $40 million a year.
+As ESPN‘s Adam Schefter reported, Goodell made a base salary of $4 million in 2019 in what is part of the five-year contract that could be worth as much as $200 million if a number of incentives are met.
+His salary is reportedly up to $50 million annually.

 Goodall’s contract extension, of course, was met with plenty of skepticism across the league.
 Even president Donald Trump once said in a video he would fire him.